AlexJeffcott/musical-adventure/README.md

 The has the instructions for the first task.

-Attempt to answer it and then run the tests to see if you have a working solution:
+Attempt to complete a working implementation and then run the tests to see if you have a working solution:
 ```shell
 npm test
 ```

+If you have a working implementation run `npm start` to record your answer!

 If you want to see what you compiled Javascript would look like, run `npm run build` and take a look in the `build` folder.